Dreaming381/Latios-Framework-Documentation/Core/README.md

 See more: [Super Systems](Super%20Systems.md)

 ### Blackboard Entities

+I despise Unity’s singletons.
+They are a hack with way too much baggage.

 Unity’s solution to singletons is to create an `EntityQuery` every time you want a new one and also make every singleton component live in its own 16 kB mansion.